Type 1 Diabetes Mellitus in Children

 Key points about type 1 diabetes in children

-- It is most frequently caused by an autoimmune disorder in which the body's immune
+It is most often caused by an autoimmune disorder.
+The body's immune system destroys

-system destroys the cells in the pancreas that produce insulin.
+the cells in the pancreas that make insulin.

-- Children with type 1 diabetes must have daily injections of insulin to keep the blood glucose level
+Children with type 1 diabetes must have daily insulin shots to keep the blood glucose level

 within normal ranges.

-- With the administration of insulin, and other management activities, children with
+With daily insulin injections, and other management activities, children with type

 for that visit.